diehydra1/Hydroclimatic_Geospatial_Trend_Analysis/README.md

 ![](/Bokeh%20Plotting_Discharge_ET/Discharge/Outputs%20for%20Discharge/99_Beeskow.png)

 ## Acknowledgements
-The script development and analysis are part of the research work for the MSc.
+The script development and automated analysis are part of the research work for the MSc.
 Thesis, BMBF project SpreeWasser: N, aimed at developing innovative Integrated Water Resources Management (IWRM) tools and strategies under the supervision of Prof. Dr.-Habil.
 Irina Engelhardt from the Technical University of Berlin and in association with the co-supervision of Prof. Dr.-Ing.
 Rainer Helmig from LH2, Universiät Stuttgart.